 WhatsApp – instant messaging from your phone which works when online and is cheaper than sending a text overseas.

 So what other apps are there that you use on your travels?
-I would love to hear what you think of any that I already use or others that I should…
+It would be good to hear what you think of any that I already use or others that I should…